 The Rev. Matthew Miller, who began as Senior Pastor in October of 2013, studied Musical Theater in the prestigious Carnegie Mellon Drama program, graduated with a Bachelor of Arts in English and Creative Writing from the University of Colorado, Boulder and worked for a time in the field of corporate facilities management before being called to pastoral ministry in the church.
 After receiving his Master of Divinity degree at Austin Presbyterian Theological Seminary in Austin, TX, Matthew was called to serve as Pastor to the First Presbyterian Church of Pulaski, TN, followed by the First Presbyterian Church of Sioux City, IA.
 Matthew has been active in service to the larger church as a member of the Committee on Ministry in both Tennessee and Iowa, as a featured preacher and keynote speaker for the Presbytery of Detroit and Mo Ranch College Connection, and as a Teaching Elder Commissioner to the 220th General Assembly last year in Pittsburgh.
 Among other places, his continuing education has taken him on pilgrimage to Israel and to Christ Church College in Oxford for further theological study.
 Closer to home, he has a passion for connecting people to a deeper experience of what it means to follow Jesus through mission; leading groups to Mississippi in the wake of Hurricane Katrina, coordinating a multi-church Living Waters team to bring clean water to Haiti, leading short-term High School mission, and reaching out to local community through Vacation Bible School.
 Outside the church, Matthew has been known to take the stage from time to time to relive his youth in the theater.
-He is a sometime triathlete who swims, bikes and runs so he can indulge his love of good food and craft beer; and is eager to hear a good story well told whether in song, fiction, film, or just a friendly conversation.
+He is a sometime triathlete who swims, bikes and runs so he can enjoy his love of good food and craft beer.
+He is eager to hear a good story well-told whether in song, fiction, film, or simply in friendly conversation.
 In addition to their daughters Miranda and Grace, Matthew and his wife Marie welcomed their son Yared into the family in the fall of 2012 from Ethiopia.
 They feel blessed to be back home in the West and to call Albuquerque home.

-Carolyn Rhodes attended the University of New Mexico earning a degree in Liberal Arts with an emphasis in Art History.
-She worked in the Corporate world by the avenue of the Banking Industry as an Administrative Assistant from 1983 – 1990.
-After being a “Stay-at-Home” mom for several years, Carolyn re-entered the work force by the avenue of First Presbyterian Church, Albuquerque and worked as the Executive Assistant from April 1999 to August 2015 and is currently the Church Adminsitrator.
+Carolyn Rhodes was born and raised in Albuquerque and attended the University of New Mexico earning a Bachelor degree in Liberal Arts with an emphasis in Art History.
+Carolyn has been on staff since 1994: first at A Child's Garden Preschool from 1994 - 1999 and then as the Executive Assistant from April 1999 to August 2015 and currently as the Church Adminsitrator.
 Carolyn is an Ordained Elder and a life time member of First Presbyterian Church.
 She is married and lives in Los Lunas, NM and has two grown children.
-Carolyn enjoys drawing, knitting, needlepointing, and spending time in God’s beautiful outdoors.
+Carolyn enjoys drawing, needlepointing, knitting, and spending time in God’s beautiful outdoors.